Lakshminath97/GenAI-Learning-for-beginner/Learnings.md

 7. Generating original content
     (A unique image produced based on things learned)

-**Block Diagram : **
+### Block Diagram :
 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/b54cfd2b-d495-446a-9873-eb35a399eca6" />

+## **LLMs 101**
-**Day 2:** LLMs 101 [Transformer architecture, pretraining vs fine-tuning, tokens, context window]
+[Transformer architecture, pretraining vs fine-tuning, tokens, context window]

-****Transformers
+### Transformers
 - Transforms from one sequence to another
 - Two parts- encoder and decoder

-Encoder looks into input
+* Encoder looks into input
-Decoder to output
+* Decoder to output
 For example: transformer works in sequence to sequence learning It takes sequence of word in a sentence and predicts next words It works through iterating encoding layers, encoder generates encodings to find which part of input sequence is related to each other and then passes to next encoding layer
 Decoder takes this encodings or encoding layer and generates output sequence

-****Pretraining and fine tuning
+### Pretraining and fine tuning
-Transformer are part of semi supervised learning or pre training in unsupervised manner And fine tuned to perform in supervised Manner
+Transformer are part of semi supervised learning or pre-training in unsupervised manner And fine tuned to perform in supervised Manner

-Pretraining in general refers to trainign a base model with set of data sets and thus learns the context of data sets
+* Pretraining in general refers to training a base model with set of data sets and thus learns the context of data sets

-Fine tuning - tuning whole part or training pre training model to train for a specific task
+* Fine tuning - tuning whole part or training pre training model to train for a specific task

+#### Attention mechanism

 Transformers has something called attention mechanism